Kai Kroeger

-Kai Kroeger (born June 11, 2002) is an American professional football punter for the New Orleans Saints of the National Football League (NFL).
+Kai Kroeger (born June 11, 2002) is an American professional football punter for the Houston Texans of the National Football League (NFL).
 He played college football for the South Carolina Gamecocks and was signed by the New York Jets as an undrafted free agent in 2025.
+Considered to be the greatest punter in the history of South Carolina's football program, Kroeger is in second place for most punting yards in SEC history with 11,823.
+He was also renown for trick play abilities, scoring multiple touchdowns and converting downs via fake punts and field goals.

 Early life

 Kroeger attended Lake Forest High School in Lake Forest, Illinois, where he was considered one of the nation's top punters of the 2020 class.
 He also spent time at quarterback on his junior varsity team before moving to wide receiver on his varsity team.